StaymanHou/problem_solving_algorithm/1_overview.md

 > As a senior engineer/team lead, you are told that the business wants to step into the social media sector.
 The rough idea is to create an online platform in the form of a web app + a mobile app (think about Facebook, Twitter, Reddit) that targets a specific user segment.
 Now you need to turn that idea into a product.

+On top of these scenarios, you may also want to think of some problems you solved recently or currently solving.
+The point here is to help you relate.

 ## 1.2 Pseudo Code - The Model of Problem-Solving

 With the scenarios laid out, now let's take a look at the pseudo code which represents the algorithm of the problem-solving approach.